mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - **Result**: I spent more time managing TinyPilot in 2022 than in 2021.
 - **Grade**: D

-I was hoping to automate and delegate away enough of my job to bring down my management time to 20 hours per week, but it didn't happen.
+I was hoping to automate and delegate away enough of my job to reduce my management time to 20 hours per week, but it didn't happen.
 Between growing sales, adding a new team, and putting out fires due to the chip shortage, my management time increased.

 ### Ship the TinyPilot Voyager 3